Milestones of Development in Toddlers (1-3 Years)

 Keeping Up With Your Toddler’s Development

 Understanding developmental milestones is crucial for parents and caregivers – it allows them to ensure their toddlers get the best possible start in life.
 By being aware of what to expect at each stage of early life, they can support and encourage their child's growth and development in appropriate ways.
+These early years form a bridge between infancy and the more structured developmental stages that follow in preschool developmental milestones and school-age children.
+Supporting healthy movement, communication, and emotional development during this time can make later transitions smoother for both children and caregivers.

 At Cameron Family Chiropractic, we want to do everything we can to support pregnant women and mothers on this exciting life journey.
 We’re proud to offer a range of prenatal, post-natal, and pediatric chiropractic services, which aim to address the root causes of pain and promote better lifelong outcomes for both mother and child.
-After all, we know very well that kids don’t grow out of health issues that are left unaddressed…they simply grow into new ones!

 This is our fourth entry into this blog series that began with our Comprehensive Guide to Baby Development Milestones where we had quickly touched on all of the major stages of development from birth all the way up until the expected milestones by 5 years old.